escamoteur/documentation/en/user-guide/commands/asynchronous-synchronous.md

 Regardless of whether your command is synchronous or asynchronous in nature, you execute it via the `Execute` method.
 You get back an observable that will tick the command's result value when execution completes.
 Synchronous commands will execute _immediately_, so the observable you get back will already have completed.
 The returned observable is behavioral though, so subscribing after the fact will still tick through the result value.

+> **Warning**:
-> **Warning** As is often the case with idiomatic Rx, the observable returned by `Execute` is cold.
+>* As is often the case with idiomatic Rx, the observable returned by `Execute` is cold.
 That is, nothing will happen unless something subscribes to it.
 This subscription is often instigated by the binding infrastructure.
 But in those cases where you're calling `Execute` directly, it's very important to remember that it's lazy.
+>* If you are calling `Execute` on a asynchronous `ReactiveCommand` you have to do this from within an asynchronous context.
+Otherwise your command will be executed synchronously with the consequence that `IsExecuting` of the command doesn't emit any values and any subscriptions of that command won't be called.